Carolina chickadee: Taxonomy

-The Carolina chickadee is often placed in the genus Parus with most other tits, but mtDNA cytochrome b sequence data and morphology suggest that separating Poecile more adequately expresses these birds' relationships (Gill et al., 2005).
+The Carolina chickadee was often placed in the genus Parus with most other tits, but mtDNA cytochrome b sequence data and morphology suggest that separating Poecile more adequately expresses these birds' relationships.
 The American Ornithologists' Union has been treating Poecile as distinct genus since 1998.
 Although it and the black-capped chickadee most likely diverged about 2.5 million years ago, the birds still hybridize in the areas where their ranges overlap.
 The offspring of mated pairs of hybrid chickadees suffer from lower hatching success, and a male bias sex ratio, consistent with Haldane's rule.

 Description

 Adults are 11.5–13 cm long with a weight of 9–12 g, and have a black cap and bib with white sides to the face.
-Their underparts are white with rusty brown on the flanks; their back is grey.
+Their underparts are white with rusty brown on the flanks; their back is gray.
 They have a short dark bill, short wings and a moderately long tail.
 Very similar to the black-capped chickadee, the Carolina chickadee is distinguished by the slightly browner wing with the greater coverts brown (not whitish fringed) and the white fringing on the secondary feathers slightly less conspicuous; the tail is also slightly shorter and more square-ended.
+Without calls, visual distinction between the two species is very difficult even with an excellent view.

 Eggs are about 1.5 cm (0.6 in) long and 1.1 cm (0.4 in) wide.
 Eggs are white with areas of reddish-brown ranging from dots to small blotches.

 Vocalization

-The calls and song between the Carolina chickadee and the Black-capped chickadee differ subtly to an experienced ear: the Carolina chickadee's chick-a-dee call is faster and higher pitched than that of the black-capped chickadee, and the Carolina chickadee has a four note fee-bee-fee-bay song, whereas the black-capped omits the high notes.
-Identification is very difficult even with an excellent view.
+The calls and song between the Carolina chickadee and the black-capped chickadee differ subtly to an experienced ear: the Carolina chickadee's chick-a-dee call is faster and higher pitched than that of the black-capped chickadee, and the Carolina chickadee has a four note fee-bee-fee-bay song, whereas the black-capped omits the high notes.

-The most famous call is the familiar chick-a-dee-dee-dee which gave this bird its name and its song is fee-bee-fee-bay.
+The most famous call is the familiar chick-a-dee-dee-dee, which gave this bird its name.
+Its song is fee-bee-fee-bay.

 Distribution and habitat

-Their breeding habitat is mixed or deciduous woods in the United States from New Jersey west to southern Kansas and south to Florida and Texas; there is a gap in the range at high altitudes in the Appalachian Mountains where they are replaced by their otherwise more northern relative, the black-capped chickadee.
+Their breeding habitat is mixed or deciduous forests in the United States from New Jersey and Pennsylvania west to southern Kansas and south to Florida and Texas; there is a gap in the range at high altitudes in the Appalachian Mountains where they are replaced by their otherwise more northern relative, the black-capped chickadee.

 They are permanent residents, not usually moving south even in severe winter weather.